 - An injury response done with respect, and care.

 The results indicated that when the post-injury response was completed in a timely manner, and an emphasis was placed on respect for the injured employee roughly 40% less money was spent on the claim, and missed time from work was reduced by nearly 60%.
-By making simple changes to supervisor training, interested stakeholders can reduce workers’ compensation costs dramatically. ge in
+By making simple changes to supervisor training, interested stakeholders can reduce workers’ compensation costs dramatically.

 Now is the time for supervisors to become workers’ compensation advocates.
 Supervisors are already taking training courses.
 These programs just need to be retooled, with an emphasis on communication and empathy.
 Training programs for supervisors should include the following elements: